 Yes, in a perfect world, government employees would work with these individuals to clean up their act, provide training/education, find them a job, and help them to become a productive member of society.
 Of course, it would be nice if we could all ride unicorns and sing kumbaya all day.

 Kentucky has already passed many laws and spent millions of taxpayer dollars on the 3% who commit crime in any given year.
 The legislation passed has resulted in increased crime, increased arrests, increased incarceration and increased cost.
-How can these statistics be correct when so many intelligent people with lots of letters like PHD at the end of their names came up with the solutions passed by legislators?
+How can these statistics be correct when so many intelligent people with lots of letters like PHD at the end of their names came up with the solutions?
 How could they have been so wrong when they spent months meeting in their advisory groups over the past 10 years?

 Kentucky needs more accountability not less.